marcelolalvarez/my-professional-website/_posts/2021-01-11-what-is-headless-commerce.md

 excerpt: Since the Covid pandemic brought a lot of challenges to the business world, one of the main issues we had to tackle were things like engaging customers through new mediums, extending a business online, while also bringing more flexibility.
-  That’s what headless e-commerce managed to bring to the table, and in some cases, it allowed businesses to grow and expand more than they imagined.
 image: "/uploads/store-4156934_640-2.png"

 ---